 Current membership in the Catholic Campus Ministry Association (CCMA).

 Be able to obtain an Ecclesial endorsement.
-The USCCB Commission on Certification and Accreditation defines this as formal recognition by a bishop in the diocese of a candidate’s residence, a candidate’s major superior if the candidate is a member of a religious order, or a candidate’s ordinary if a candidate is a diocesan priest, that a person is a Roman Catholic in good standing and approved for ministry.
+The USCCB Subcommittee on Certification for Ecclesial Ministry and Service defines this as formal recognition by a bishop in the diocese of a candidate’s residence, a candidate’s major superior if the candidate is a member of a religious order, or a candidate’s ordinary if a candidate is a diocesan priest, that a person is a Roman Catholic in good standing and approved for ministry.

 Demonstration of Professional Competency in campus ministry.
 This can be demonstrated in many ways including but not limited to the following: